arielbk/anki-mcp/README.md

 Handle sync, media files, imports/exports, and other utility operations.

 ### 🖼️ **Get Media File**
 Retrieve media files (images, audio, etc.) from your Anki collection.
-Returns files as base64-encoded data that AI assistants can view and analyze directly.
+AI assistants can analyze images directly (though they won't display in the UI).

-> Each tool supports multiple operations, giving you full control over your Anki collection through simple, natural language commands.
+> **💡 Pro Tip:** Many operations support pagination to prevent overwhelming your context window.
+Use `limit` and `offset` parameters when working with large result sets.

 ## 🛠 Development